University submissions 2012

 While the NSWVCC submission addressed various matters of detail, its broad objective is to achieve recognition in the NSW Planning system and processes of the need to recognise and encourage the development of the university sector in NSW as a valued and key component of the State’s economy.

 In November 2012 the Australian Qualifications Council (AQF) released a consultation paper as part of a review of the AQF Graduate and Vocational Graduate Certificates and Diploma qualification types.
-The discussion paper is available here.

 The reason for the Review is that during the consultations undertaken by the Council on strengthening the AQF, stakeholders raised concerns about issues including: